 3. Don’t spend the money

 Very few things in life are free, and alcohol isn’t one of them.
 For every $100 that Americans spend on food and beverages, they spend one dollar on alcohol.
 On a similar note, the average college student spends $900 a year on it.
 Like everything else, alcohol can be a major expense, especially if you have a penchant for premium liquor, fine wine, or craft beer.
 Keeping track of how much you spend on alcohol each month can help you get a better grasp on the exact amount of spending that takes place, and it can help you cut back if you’re breaking the bank.
-Simply put, not spending the money on alcohol is a good way to cut back.
+Simply put, not spending money on alcohol is a good way to cut back.

 4. Don’t make it a habit

 Some habits are good.
 Others are only a detriment to your health, relationships, and wallet.
 Alcohol is one of those things that aren’t good to consume in excess.
-It’s okay to consume alcohol under controlled circumstances, but too much can have negative impacts on your wellbeing.
+It’s okay to consume alcohol under controlled circumstances, but too much can have negative impacts on your well-being.
 One of the key steps to take in order to reduce consumption involves habits.
-For example, having a couple beers each time you watch football or having a glass of wine (or two) each day after work – these habits are fine and may even be healthy; however, there is a possibility that healthy habits may lead to reckless consumption if not kept in-check.
+For example, having a couple of beers each time you watch football or having a glass of wine (or two) each day after work – these habits are fine and may even be healthy; however, there is a possibility that healthy habits may lead to reckless consumption if not kept in check.